Rushifx/Portfolio/content/pages/projects/project-one.md

 colors: colors-a
 date: '2019-06-20'
 client: ''
-description: 2D Platformer game made with Construct 2
+description: >-
+  Reptile Xpress is a 2D Platformer game made with Construct 2 where the player plays as a delivery lizard delivering mail to your client but your delivery is not as smooth sailing due to an angry competitor who sends obstacles to get in your way.
 featuredImage:
   type: ImageBlock
   url: /images/reptile.png